tshepang/blog/content/Dante's Inferno: An Animated Epic (2010).md

 +++

 An entertaining fantasy about some heroic warrior fighting demons in hell in order to reach his loves.
-It\'s moderately well-made and has some interesting animation (check when Satan forcibly pulls that lover towards self), but the storyline skimps through the details, and feels shallow\... it feels incomplete.
+It's moderately well-made and has some interesting animation (check when Satan forcibly pulls that lover towards self), but the storyline skimps through the details, and feels shallow... it feels incomplete.